 Every single lens that I have bought new had some grease (some had more than others) on the lens mount, which is normal.
-If you do nothing about it, the grease will eventually end up on your camera body and other lenses.
-Therefore, it is best to remove the grease from the lens mount, its contacts and the rear lens cap.
+This grease is in fact added by the manufacturer to allow for smoother mounting / dismounting and to diminish the chance of metal pieces shredding off when they come in contact with the metal camera mount.
+However, in some cases there is just too much grease (especially on the lens contacts), which can potentially affect the communication between the camera and the lens when the grease gets mixed up with dust and dirt.
+Sometimes traces of excessive grease are evident even on the rear lens cap.
+If I see that, I usually remove some of the excessive grease from the lens mount, its contacts and the rear lens cap.
 You can do this by using a microfiber cloth and some medical alcohol.
 Just put a drop or two of medical alcohol on the cloth, then gently wipe the rear lens mount and the contacts.
 Make sure not to touch the rear glass element while doing this.
 Next, clean the rear lens cap and use a Rocket Blower to remove any particles left by microfiber cloth.
 Put the rear lens cap back on afterwards.

 Here is the rear of a brand new Nikon 24mm f/1.4G lens:

-And here is the grease that I removed from the rear of the lens and lens contacts (the little round balls):
+And here is some of the grease and small dirt specks that I removed from the rear mount of the lens and lens contacts (the little round balls):

 I personally use UV/clear filters on every single lens I own for two main reasons – for protection and for easier cleaning.
 There were a few cases when I was glad that I used a filter – I managed to scratch my filters several times when I was walking through dense bushes and woods while scouting for photo spots with a camera on my shoulder (and yes, I did have the lens hood on the lens).
 I ended up replacing the scratched filter later, which was much cheaper than replacing the lens.
-As for cleaning, some lenses have “threaded” plastic right next to the rounded front lens element (for example Nikon 50mm f/1.4D), which makes it extremely difficult to clean the front lens element without leaving stuff on those threads.
-Once you put a filter on the front of the lens, you have just one straight area to clean and worry about (see Photography FAQ #5 for more details).
+As for cleaning, some lenses have “threaded” plastic right next to the rounded front lens element (for example Nikon 50mm f/1.8G), which makes it extremely difficult to clean the front lens element without leaving stuff on those threads.
+Once you put a filter on the front of the lens, you have just one straight area to clean and worry about.

 If you are considering purchasing a filter, the last thing you want to do is spend your money on a crappy filter that will certainly impact your images.
 I personally use B+W filters (see Our Gear page for the types of filters I use) on my filters and although they are expensive, they are totally worth the price.
-Make sure to get Multi-Coated (MRC) F-Pro series – the above photo is for illustration purposes only.
+Make sure to get Multi-Coated (MRC) F-Pro series, and preferably the nano type to reduce potential for vignetting – the above photo is for illustration purposes only.
 You certainly get what you pay for!

 You have inspected, cleaned the lens and protected it with a filter – now it is time to get out and shoot!
 Mount the lens on your camera, then take it out for a real test.
 Go out for a walk in your neighborhood and take lots of pictures.
 Try focusing on your subjects from a close distance, then take some pictures of subjects far away, while playing with different aperture values.
 Pay very close attention to how you focus and take multiple pictures of the same subject while re-acquiring focus.

 Once you get home, go through your pictures and see how you like the results.
 If it turns out that most of your images are out of focus, you might have a lens with a focus problem (or you just don’t know how to properly focus).
 While most manufacturers are pretty good with their Quality Assurance processes, there are some cases when a lens might need some tweaking and calibrating to focus better.
-Testing your lens for a focus problem is easy, but you will need to use a tripod and a test chart for accurate results.
-See this or this article on instructions how to properly perform a simple focus test.
+Testing your lens for a back or front-focus problem is easy, but you will need to use a tripod and a calibration chart for accurate results.
+Check out my article on calibrating lenses using different calibration tools and software – it is a pretty detailed guide for fine-tuning your lenses.
+For a simpler and very inexpensive setup, you can use these instructions as well.
 If it turns out that you do have a problem, then call your lens manufacturer and tell them what’s going on.
 They will most likely ask you to send both your camera and your lens for calibration.
 Before you do that though, perform the test several times very carefully – don’t just send your gear if you are not 100% sure it has a problem.